syr0s/todo-backend/api-docs/docs/endpoints/auth/register.md

 # `/auth/register`
 The endpoint `/auth/register` is used to register a new user account on the backend.
 The registration is a two-step process.
 This means, in the first step the client will provide the user data to the server.
 The backend will create a new `locked` user account and sends an e-mail with a [confirmation link](confirm.md) to the users given e-mail address.
+The confirmation link is valid for **one** day after issuing a new user account.

 ## `PUT`
 The usage of the `PUT` method on the endpoint `/auth/register` is used to generate a new user account.